wisniewskikr/chrisblog-it-java-springboot/others/threads-inner/springboot-threads-inner-completablefuture-enableasync/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Back-End**: The back-end refers to the server-side part of a software application, responsible for managing the database, server logic, and application programming interface (API).
 It processes requests from the front-end (user interface), handles data storage, retrieval, and business logic, and sends the appropriate responses back to the front-end.
 * **Front-End**: Front-end refers to the part of a website or application that users interact with directly.
 It includes the visual elements, layout, and design, typically built using HTML, CSS, and JavaScript.
 The front-end is responsible for the user experience (UX) and interface (UI) that allows users to navigate and interact with the system.
-* **Future**: In Java, a Future is an interface that represents the result of an asynchronous computation.
-It provides methods to check if the computation is complete, wait for its completion, and retrieve the result.
-A Future is typically used with executors to handle tasks that run in separate threads.
+* **CompletableFuture**: CompletableFuture is a class in Java that represents a future result of an asynchronous computation.
+It allows you to write non-blocking, asynchronous code that can be completed at a later time.
+You can chain multiple tasks, handle exceptions, and combine multiple futures together, making it a powerful tool for concurrency.
 * **@EnableAsync**: In Java, @EnableAsync is an annotation used to enable Spring's asynchronous method execution capability.
 When applied, it allows methods annotated with @Async to run in a separate thread, enabling non-blocking, concurrent execution of tasks.

 ##### Implementation